During the past

 there when I was in High School and had American friends there.

-Department at the top universities.
+got MS in Biophysics.
+Later, I decided to apply to Biology program at the top universities.
 This time I was much more

 experienced in the whole process.
 I got good books on writing essays, my